Five great guitar series to help you get your metal on

 The model we’ve chosen for this is the Gibson Les Paul Standard, which features Burstbucker Pro pickups and a SlimTaper neck profile, so a bit of the ol’ widdly-widdly isn’t out of the question.
 You’ll find players of pretty much every sub-genre playing Les Pauls, or variations thereof (and there are plenty of variants), making it one of the most versatile guitars out there for all kinds of heavy music.
 It’s particularly great for anything riff-based (as opposed solo-based), which covers a lot of metal.
 Plus, let’s not beat about the bush, they’re just damn cool.

-The original Ibanez RG550 is one of the most widely-used guitars in metal.
-It wasn’t prohibitively expensive to buy, and it offered many players making the step up a solidly built, excellent sounding metal axe.
-As the archetypal superstrat, the RG550 offered players the familiarity of that famous Strat shape, with features radically changed to accommodate much, much faster playing techniques.
-A large number of these changes were purely ergonomic; the Wizard neck, a feature of Ibanez guitars over the years, was much thinner than you’d find on, for example, a Les Paul.
-Sadly the original RG550 is no longer in production, however its spirit lives on in newer models in the Ibanez range.
+The Ibanez RG550 is one of the most widely-used guitars in metal.
+It isn’t prohibitively expensive to buy, and it offers many players making the step up to a solidly built, excellent sounding metal axe.
+As the archetypal superstrat, the RG550 offers players the familiarity of that famous Strat shape, with features radically changed to accommodate much, much faster playing techniques.
+A large number of these changes are purely ergonomic; the Wizard neck, a feature of Ibanez guitars over the years, is much thinner than you’d find on, for example, a Les Paul.

-The RG Iron Maiden series retains a number of the characteristics and visual stylings of the original RG550 but adds some extra appointments for a better metal experience.
+The RG Iron Label series retains a number of the characteristics and visual stylings of the original RG550 but adds some extra appointments for a better metal experience.
 The Wizard neck is still present which, combined with a super flat fingerboard, is perfect for players looking to navigate their way around a fretboard at ever-increasing speeds.
 The basswood body is extremely lightweight so it doesn’t feel like you’re wrestling a big block of wood.
 The pickups are high output humbuckers, with a single coil in the middle position for those rare moments when you’re not melting faces.